NSLS-II/PyXRF/README.md

 - Interface with NSLS-II database: A specific I/O interface was designed to obtain data directly from BNL/NSLS-II experimental database.

-## Installation from Conda
+## Install PyXRF using Conda [Support Linux/Mac/Windows]
 PyXRF works for both python 2.7 and 3.5 in Linux/Mac system.
-For windows, we only support 3.5 for windows 10(64 bit).
+For Windows, we only support python 3.5 version at windows 10(64 bit).

 ### Linux/Mac
 First you need to install [conda] (http://continuum.io/downloads).
 We suggest